-- The number and species of protected wildlife or parts donated - The date of donation - The license or permit number of the donor and the permanent possession tag number - The signature of the donor
+- The license or permit number of the donor and the permanent possession tag number - The signature of the donor

 A green pelt of any cougar donated to another person must have a permanent possession tag affixed.
 Along with the pelt, the recipient must also retain the written statement of donation.